ryanlfoster/rsdns_php/README.txt

   //change the account we are pointed at
   $comm->account = 'NEXT_ACCOUNT_ID';

-  //now we can print the domains in "ACCOUNT_ID". print $comm->domain_list();
+  //now we can print the domains in "NEXT_ACCOUNT_ID". print $comm->domain_list();

   //now if you want to print domains from your account you have to change it